D-Dimer Quantitative

 What Conditions Can Cause Elevated D-Dimer Quantitative Levels?

-• Liver cirrhosis or disease
+• Liver cirrhosis or other liver illness

 • Sickle cell disease

-• Sepsis, severe infections, pneumonia
+• Severe infections, sepsis, or pneumonia

 HOW DOES DISCOUNTEDLABS.COM WORK?